isomatter-labs/isomatter-labs.github.io/content/posts/composability.md

 ---
-title: Same Bean, Different Burrito, \nor,\n It's all just composability, do what you want
+title: Same Bean, Different Burrito
 author: M Cooper Healy
 date: 10 Feb 2024
 ---

+> It's all just composability, do what you want

 # The Editor(s) of a Lifetime